Harvard Summer Program in Nafplio and Thessaloniki, Greece

 You share double-occupancy rooms in hotels located at the center of each city that you visit in the program.
 Buffet breakfast is offered in all hotels, while dinner is provided either in the hotel or in local restaurants and tavernas.
 You make your own arrangements for lunch.
 All the hotels provide a free wireless Internet connection in every room.

-- In Nafplio, classes take place at the state-of-the-art facilities of the Harvard Center for Hellenic Studies in Greece, inaugurated in 2008 and located on the Nafplio waterfront.
+- In Nafplio, we stay at Park Hotel.
+Classes take place at the state-of-the-art facilities of the Harvard Center for Hellenic Studies in Greece, inaugurated in 2008 and located on the Nafplio waterfront.

-- In Thessaloniki, the hotel is centrally located, offering the chance to explore and engage with the city.
+- In Thessaloniki, we are accommodated at the 5-star Mediterranean Palace, which is centrally located, offering the chance to explore and engage with the city.
 Classes take place within the hotel.

-- In Olympia, classes and dinners take place within the hotel.
+- In Olympia, accommodations are provided at Hotel Europa.
+Classes and dinners take place within the hotel.

-- In Athens, the hotel is located at the very heart of the Greek capital, close to the Parliament and the Acropolis.
+- In Athens, we stay at Amalia Hotel, located at the very heart of the Greek capital, close to the Parliament and the Acropolis.

 You may apply to no more than two programs; if applying to two programs, you will be asked to rank your two applications in order of preference (first and second choice).
 Any applications submitted in excess of the maximum of two will be automatically withdrawn.
 You will be notified of your admissions status in each program by late February.